Fundamental Analysis Guides

 Current ratio

-For example, the current ratio is calculated by dividing total current assets by total current liabilities, indicating how efficiently a company can pay its short-term obligations.
+For example, the current ratio is calculated by dividing total current assets by total current liabilities.
+It indicates how efficiently a company can pay its short-term obligations.
 A higher number indicates that more liquid assets are available to cover short-term debt, while a lower number suggests the opposite.

 Debt-to-assets ratio